marcoshsq/The_Self-taught_Data_Scientist/README.md

 This first specialization offered by IBM has ten courses, with around 200 hours to complete.
 In addition to offering an excellent high-level overview of the field of Data Science, it also introduced some tools like ``Github``, ``Python``, and some libraries (Pandas, Numpy, Matplotlib e etc.), ``Jupyter notebooks``, ``SQL``, and some more concepts like ``Machine Learning``, ``Deep Learning``.

-It was a great introductory course.
-And below is the link to my certificate of completion, and also the link to the repository with the projects developed.

-Courses | Repository if any | Certificate
+Course | Repository if any | Certificate
 :-- | :--: | :--:
 [IBM - Data Science](https://www.coursera.org/professional-certificates/ibm-data-science) | [Repository](https://github.com/marcoshsq/IBM_Data_Science_Certificate_Projects) | [Certificate](https://www.coursera.org/account/accomplishments/professional-cert/DM7GE3CAPYLW)

 This second specialization offered by Johns Hopkins University is a more “punk” version of the previous one, with a greater focus on math, especially statistics.
 This specialization is longer, with around 300 hours to complete, and among the skills taught are ``Data Manipulation``, ``R Programming``, ``Regression Analysis``, ``Cluster Analysis``, ``Data Cleansing``, ``Rstudio``, and etc.

-Courses | Repository if any | Certificate
+Course | Repository if any | Certificate
 :-- | :--: | :--:
 [Data Science by JHU](https://www.coursera.org/specializations/jhu-data-science) | [Repository](https://github.com/marcoshsq/DataScience-JHU) | ---